andrewmpierce/andrewmpierce.github.io/_posts/19-03-2016-The-Passionate-Programmer.md

 I really enjoyed reading The Passionate Programmer.
 It's made me look at my career and personal development from the outside in.
-How do I want my career to go and
+I've thought about my career quite  bit over the past few months, but reading The Passionate Programmer has given me a much more structured way to view it and real concrete ideas with which to shape my career.